raydium-io/raydium-sdk-V2-demo/README.md

 #### create amm pool error

-- `0x10001a9`: you might use https://openbook-tools.dexlab.space/market/create?network=devnet to create devnet market, and they used wrong devent program id, so please use createMarket.ts in demo to create market
+- `0x10001a9`: you might use https://openbook-tools.dexlab.space/market/create?network=devnet to create devnet market, and they used wrong devnet program id, so please use createMarket.ts in demo to create market
 - `lp amount is too less`: please provide more base/quote amount when create pool, if there's SOL/WSOL in your market, it's better provide more than 4 sol(4\*10\*\*9) in initial amount.